vpaeder/tplink_m7350_cpp/README.md

 ```

 # Usage of TPLink_M7350 C++ class
+At the moment I didn't write a compilation script to produce a library.
+Therefore one must take care of including the header and the cxx file in one's own source tree.
-See documentation in *doc* folder.
+For details on class methods and features, see documentation in *doc* folder.

 # Usage of example program
 ` $ ./send_sms -a modem_address -p password -n phone_number -m message`